xianwew/Microservice-E-Commerce-FullStack/README.md

 # Future Work

-**Payment Service Integration**:
+**HTTPS Implementation**

-- Currently, the payment service does not connect to an actual payment gateway like Stripe.
-The current setup is hard-coded to be successful in payment.
-Future work includes integrating a real payment gateway to handle transactions securely.
+The platform currently uses HTTP for demonstration purposes, which is not secure for production use.
+Implementing HTTPS is essential for securing data transmission.
+Future work includes securing the platform with HTTPS to protect user data and enhance security, despite the associated costs.

-**HTTPS Implementation**:
+**Migration to AWS S3 for Image Storage**

-- The platform currently uses HTTP for demonstration purposes.
-Implementing HTTPS is necessary for securing data transmission, although it is costly.
-Future work involves securing the platform with HTTPS for production environments.
+While Cloudinary is currently used for image storage, migrating to AWS S3 is planned for better integration with the existing AWS infrastructure.
+This migration will include using a Lambda function to automatically compress large images, optimizing storage and performance.

-**Migration to AWS S3**:
+**Addressing Simplified Functionalities**

-- Currently, Cloudinary is used for image storage.
-While Cloudinary is a good solution, future work includes migrating to AWS S3 for image storage, with a Lambda function to automatically compress large images for storage optimization.
+Some functionalities are simplified in the current setup to focus on demonstrating core microservice architecture and integration.
+Future work includes:

-**Recommendation System**:
+1. **Payment Service Integration**: The payment service is currently hard-coded to always be successful, which is not suitable for a production environment.
+Future work involves integrating a real payment gateway like Stripe to handle transactions securely, ensuring reliable and secure payment processing.

-- The current setup does not include a recommendation system.
-Featured items on the homepage are fetched randomly.
-Future work includes developing a recommendation service that analyzes popular products and provides personalized recommendations for users based on their browsing and purchase history.
+2. **Development of a Recommendation System**: The current setup fetches featured items on the homepage randomly.
+Future work involves developing a recommendation service that analyzes popular products and provides personalized recommendations based on user browsing and purchase history, enhancing the user experience.

-**Notification Service**:
+3. **Implementation of a Notification Service**: The platform currently lacks a notification service.
+Future work involves implementing a notification service to send alerts and updates to users about their orders, promotions, and other relevant information, improving user engagement and satisfaction.

-- The current setup lacks a notification service.
-Future work includes implementing a notification service to send alerts and updates to users about their orders, promotions, and other relevant information.
+**Conclusion**

-By addressing these future work items and limitations, the e-commerce application can be further enhanced to provide a more secure, reliable, and feature-rich experience for users.
+By addressing these future work items and limitations, the e-commerce application can be significantly enhanced to provide a more secure, reliable, and feature-rich experience for users.